nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 </div>

 ### 1. Commands - Sales Tracking <a name="commands-sales-tracking"></a>
+The Sales Tracking features allows you to keep a record of the sales of the bubble tea drinks inside the Sales Tracker.

 <div markdown="span" class="alert alert-primary">

 **:information_source: Notes about available drinks:**<br>

-Currently, there are 6 types of drinks that can be tracked by tCheck's sales tracker.
+Currently, there are 6 types of drinks that can be tracked by tCheck's Sales Tracker.
 The drinks and their respective abbreviations are shown as below:<br>

 * `BSBM`  : Brown Sugar Boba Milk<br>